 The UK government has put in place some domestic measures and legislation compatible with international human rights laws to protect and fulfil human rights.
 Notable among them are the Equality Act (2010) and Human Rights Act (1998) both of which set the principles to help ensure that international human rights standards are respected, implemented and enforced at the national and local levels.
-According to NHS England (2015), Key policy guidance in England include;
+According to NHS England (2015), key policy guidance in England includes:-

 - Department of Health Human Rights in Healthcare

 - Equality Race Commission – New Equality Act Guidance

 - NHS England (2015), Accessible Information Standard

 - NHS England (2015), NHS Workforce Race Equality Standard

 - NHS England (2015), The Equality Delivery System

 - NHS England (2015), Monitoring Equality and Health Inequalities: A Position Paper.